akabaoglu/Social-Affinity-Measurement/README.md

-# Religious and Ethnic Affinity Dataset v.
-0.1
+# Religious and Ethnic Affinity Dataset

 Welcome to the Religious and Ethnic Affinity Dataset!